cocos-creator/docs-3d-deprecated/en/editor/publish/build-guide.md

 During the resource packaging process, the `uuid` of all resources involved in the build are continuously collected and then organized into `setting.js`. `setting.js` will be written to the `build/src` directory, which isgenerated after the build.
 The `uuid` in the file will be compressed or not, depending on whether it is in debug mode or not.
 Organize all used `uuid` and store the `uuid` that appear more than twice in the `uuids` array, and replaced with indexes.
 All `assetType` that appear more than twice are also stored in the `assetTypes` array, and replaced with indexes.

-#### Build resources
+#### Build assets

-The packaging of resources in this step does not include scripts, because scripts are packaged as special files.
-The editor will first summarize the scene currently involved in the build and all resources in the `resources` directory.
-Each resource is packaged through the engine's deserialization to find the dependent resource and recursion to pack the resources.
-The entire project's scripting environment is configured before being deserialized, that is, all non-plugin project scripts are loaded.
-Because whether the script loads correctly or not directly affects the deserialization, failure to load because the script is not written legally will directly result in build failure.
-If the dependent resource is lost in the deserialization process, a warning is issued, but the build continues nonetheless.
-The warning here does not mean that the problem does not need to be resolved, and if the resource loss is not resolved, it is difficult to guarantee that the problem will not occur after the build.
+At this stage, the editor will arrage the **scenes assets that selected in Build panel and all assets in the resources directory.
+All assets will be deserialized by engine to find out the dependent assets in deep**.
+Before deserialization, editor will load all the scripts（expect plugin scripts) in the project, if the script is written illegally and fails to load, it will make this build task stop immediately.
+If any dependent asset is missing during the deserialization process, a warning info will be print, but editor will continue to build.
+When warning info is printed, we recommend you to read and try to resolve it, otherwise it may cause some unexpect errors after build.
+During the packaging process, the assets will be re-compressed and serialized after deserialization to reduce the package size.
+Also, all serialized files will be sorted into deferent **JSON** groups to reduce the size of game package.

 Resources that perform deserialization during the packing process will recompress the serialization to reduce the package size after packing.
 The serialized files of the texture resources are all packaged into a single `json` file, and the other serialized files are subpackaged according to the build options configuration.